-One vegetation zone was identified within the development site based on the broad condition state of PCT 3381.
-A total of one vegetation integrity survey plot was collected, which is consistent with the BAM (Table 7).
+One vegetation zone was identified within the development site, as shown in Figure 5.
+One vegetation integrity survey plot was collected on the development site, which is consistent with the BAM (Table 7).
 A description of the vegetation zone within the development site is provided in Table 8.